 Pediatric Neuropsychologist - 196

-West Virginia University School of Medicine, Department of Pediatrics is seeking a Pediatric Neuropsychologist qualified for appointment at the Assistant Professor, Associate Professor, or Professor rank.
-The successful candidate will practice in Morgantown, WV.
+West Virginia University Rockefeller Neuroscience Institute and the Department of Behavioral Medicine and Psychiatry in the WVU School of Medicine seek Pediatric Neuropsychologists qualified for appointment at the Assistant Professor, Associate Professor, or Professor rank.
+The successful candidates will practice in Morgantown, WV.

-Qualifications: Applicants must have completed an APA/CPA accredited clinical psychology graduate program, with an APA/CPA accredited internship with a neuropsychology focus, and a 2-year postdoctoral fellowship in clinical neuropsychology.
+Applicants must have completed an APA/CPA accredited clinical psychology graduate program, with an APA/CPA accredited internship with a neuropsychology focus, and a 2-year postdoctoral fellowship in clinical neuropsychology.
 Applicants must be eligible to sit for ABPP in clinical neuropsychology.
-A focus on pediatric clinical neuropsychology is necessary..
+A focus on pediatric clinical neuropsychology is necessary.
 Immediate eligibility for licensure in West Virginia is required.
-For appointment at the Associate Professor or Professor rank, a demonstrated track-record of leadership, excellent communication skills, and publications in high-impact journals are required.
+For appointment at the Associate Professor or Professor rank, Board Certification (ABPP) as well as a demonstrated track-record of leadership, clinical and teaching excellence and scholarly activity are required.
 All qualifications must be met by the time of appointment.

 Build your legacy as you serve, teach, learn and make a difference from day one.
-To learn more, visit http://medicine.hsc.wvu.edu/pediatrics and http://www.wvukids.com/wvuh/ or http://wvumedicine.org/morgantowncareers.
+To learn more, visit http://medicine.hsc.wvu.edu/bmed/ and apply online at http://wvumedicine.org/careers / .

-For additional questions, please contact Kari Roupe, Senior Physician Recruiter, at email@example.com.
+For additional information, please contact Pam Furbee, Senior Physician Recruiter, at firstname.lastname@example.org .

 - Equal Opportunity Employer/Protected Veterans/Individuals with Disabilities.

 - Please view Equal Employment Opportunity Posters provided by OFCCP here .